Preschool: Age 3 to 5

 The City of Surrey delivers affordable excellence in licensed preschools for children ages 3-5 years.
 The City of Surrey’s high quality, play-based preschool program runs from September to June and is designed to promote healthy growth and development throughout a child’s early years.

 Supported by the British Columbia Early Learning Framework, your child will benefit from programs that encourage creativity, imagination, language, literacy, confidence and independence.
-Learn more in the Early Years Preschool Parent Handbook and the 2021/2022 Preschool Brochure!
+Learn more in the Early Years Preschool Parent Handbook!

 We are committed to keeping children safe at our preschool programs during COVID-19.
 Review City of Surrey's Preschool Program Safety Guidelines and FAQs.

 Registration by phone is available.
 Call 604-501-5100, Monday to Friday from 8:30am to 4:30pm and a customer service representative will be happy to help you.

 In person registration is available at any Surrey Parks, Recreation & Culture facility during hours of operation.
 Bring your recreation passcard when you visit.

 Alternatively, you can call 604-501-5100, Monday to Friday from 8:30am to 4:30pm and a customer service representative can cancel your registration for you.

 If you no longer want to use your Recreation Pass, learn how to receive a refund.